d-gol/kubeflow_examples/README.md

 Various neural network models will be trained using this database. <br/>
 The trained models are not the best performers, they are here for testing the Kubeflow environment. <br/>

+## How to start?

+- Connect to one of the created Notebook Servers on https://ml.cern.ch/_/jupyter/
+- Open Terminal
+- Clone this repository: `git clone https://gitlab.cern.ch/ai-ml/examples`

+Open

 ## Example 1 - mnist-kfp

 ### What is it about?